Jkutkut/Java-MultiAppLauncher/README.md

 - Custom error detection system: Custom exception handling system to detect and handle errors.
 - When entering the URL, if the enter key is pressed, the tab will open.
 - Default values in DB: if DB files are missing, default values are added.
+- Custom menu to execute cmds.
+	- Keeping the console alive after the cmd.
+	- Killing the console after the cmd.
+TODO sort